GenesisScripts/GS_IdCard/GS_IdCard/README.md

 		},
 	},

 ## Simply just drag and drop into your Fivem Resources the script should do the rest.
-If you wish to add diffrent ID then you will have to mess with .css yourself
+If you wish to add different ID then you will have to mess with .css yourself